jccuevas/cpp-docs.es-es/docs/mfc/reference/cfiledialog-class.md

 - `lpTemplateName`

- Las marcas siguientes no se admiten y, por tanto, no tienen ningún efecto cuando se usa el [!INCLUDE[wiprlhext](../../c-runtime-library/reference/includes/wiprlhext_md.md)] estilo de `CFileDialog`:
+ The following flags are not supported and therefore have no effect when you use the [!INCLUDE[wiprlhext](../../c-runtime-library/reference/includes/wiprlhext_md.md)] style of `CFileDialog`:

 -   OFN_ENABLEHOOK